TommyP320/Windows_Baseline/README.md

    **Autorunkeys.txt:** This is a file that has a list of well known auto run key locations on a Win10 Registry

 **NOTE:**
 These scripts are set up to be run in the directories they exist.
-This will make all the refernce locations work.
+This will make all the reference locations work.
-   For example, if you want to run the "compare_baseline_accounts" script, then your propmt should look similar to:
+   For example, if you want to run the "compare_baseline_accounts" script, then your prompt should look similar to:

-     PS C:\Users\mhallit13\Documents\03_Compare_Baseline_Scripts>
+     PS C:\Users\TommyP320\Documents\03_Compare_Baseline_Scripts>

    If you want to change the locations, just ensure that all relative paths in your scripts are edited to show new locations!